Propaganda during the Yugoslav Wars: Lions from Pionirska Dolina case

-Kravica causing revenge in Srebrenica
+Kravica and Bratunac killings as triggers for the Srebrenica massacre

 While the Srebrenica enclave was under siege by the Army of the Republika Srpska, its commander, Naser Orić, led several attacks around the nearby Serbian-held villages, many of which had been Bosnian prior to the war but were overtaken by Serbian forces during the first months of the siege.
 The operations resulted in many Serb casualties.
 Orić was later indicted by the ICTY in his trial judgment.
 It was established that the regular Bosnian troops in Srebrenica were often unable to restrain the large groups of starving civilians that took part in the attacks to get food from Serbian villages.
-Nonetheless, the attacks were described by some Serbian media as the main trigger for the Serbian attack on Srebrenica in 1995.
+Nonetheless, the attacks were described by some Serbian media as the main trigger for the Serb perpetrated Srebrenica massacre.
 A television presenter in Pale said that "Srebrenica was liberated from terrorists" and that "the offensive took place after the Muslim side attacked the Serb villages outside the Srebrenica protected zone".

+Republika Srpska organizations claim that 3,267 Serbs were killed in Bratunac and Srebrenica from 1992 to 1995 by the Bosniak Army prior to the Srebrenica massacre.
+Nonetheless, this number could not be independently verified.
+In 2006, the Research and Documentation Center in Sarajevo (IDC) compiled a list of 119 Serb civilians and 428 Serb soldiers who died in Bratunac during the war.
+Another revised account by IDC cites 158 Serb civilian fatalities in Srebrenica during the war and 127 in Bratunac.